 Deer are most active during sunrise and sunset, especially during mating season, which is in full swing from October through December.
-Ensure that you and your passengers are wearing seatbelts at all times in case you have to make a sudden stop.
+Ensure that you and your passengers are wearing seat belts at all times, even in the back seat, just in case you have to make a sudden stop.

 Be alert and observe your surroundings for any signs of wildlife while on the road.
 Deer are abundant in forested areas, but may wander into suburban neighborhoods in search of food, so it’s important to drive cautiously even if you’re no longer in a deer-crossing zone.

-Nighttime driving can put a strain on the eyes, so be safe by driving in moderate speed.
-If you’re driving on a one-way road, turn on your high beams when possible: You’ll not only be able to see clearer, but you’ll have a greater chance of spotting a deer from a distance.
+Nighttime driving can put a strain on the eyes, so be safe by driving at a moderate speed.
+If there is no oncoming traffic, turn on your high beams: You’ll not only be able to see clearer, but you’ll have a greater chance of spotting a deer from a distance

 Did you know that physical damage to your car as a result of something other than a collision with another vehicle might not be covered by standard car insurance?
 With comprehensive car insurance, you will receive additional coverage and protection when the unexpected happens.
 For more information on common road hazards that can lead to accidents, head over to the Nationwide Learning Center.